kiddergwen/best-buy-bowling/README.md

 ![more than 10 pins invalid input](/more_than_ten.PNG)

-At the end of the game, the total scores, as well as a frame by frame record of the game is displayed.
+At the end of the game, the total scores, as well as a frame by frame record of the game are displayed.

 ![final scores displayed](/final_scores.PNG)